passau-masterarbeit-2023/phdtrack_project_3/WORKLOG.md

 We also added a test on provided path at launch.

+Added basis for working on new Python project.

 ### Mon 1 mai 2023 - bug fix

 We fixed the bug found the 30 apr and fix the special node discovery, implementing map addr to label.